haapjari/caliber/README.md

 # Caliber

-- Caliber will be a linter utility which will be able to analyze Go programs and flag problematic third-party dependencies, outputting a `json` report.
+- Caliber will be a linter utility which will be able to analyze Go programs and flag problematic third-party dependencies, outputting report.
 - Caliber can be run locally, or for example, within a CI/CD pipeline.

+## Author

+- I am Jari "Haspe" Haapasaari.
+I am passionate about Software Quality, and this is an attempt to create a tool which will help me and others to improve the quality of their software.

+## Version

+- Every commit is tagged as a version number which is read from the git, and the version number is updated in the `Makefile` as well as the `Dockerfile`.

 ## Example Report